 Risk.
-Some growers perceive that the risks associated with general farm management, and in particular pest management, are increased somewhat for organic lemon production relative to conventional production.
+Some growers perceive that the risks associated with general farm management, and in particular pest management, are increased somewhat for organic orange production relative to conventional production.
 This is especially true for the transition years, or the years when agricultural production changes from conventional to organic practices.
 The production techniques commonly used in conventional systems are sometimes inappropriate for organic systems, necessitating adoption of new methods of production.
 However, support information that is relevant to alternative production practices is often lacking.
-Growers therefore find that the "learning curve" for organic production.
+Growers therefore find that the "learning curve" for organic production and farm management is steeper during the transition period, which may result in increased costs of production.
 Nevertheless, some organic growers report a willingness to bear potentially higher costs for organic production.
 These potentially higher costs are viewed as long-term investments in such areas as soil fertility and environmental quality rather than as short-term monetary losses.

 In contrast, some growers with fully transitioned operations view organic production and marketing as less risky than conventional production and marketing.
-For one reason, the organic citrus industry is relatively small, and demand for organic lemons is high.
+For one reason, the organic citrus industry is relatively small, and demand for organic oranges is high.
 Therefore, overproduction is not the problem for the organic industry that it sometimes is for conventional production.
 Also, most of the organic crop is sold for a premium price, or a price higher than the comparable conventional product.
 Growers may not market or sell their product as organic during the transition years, however, and therefore cannot take advantage of potentially higher returns to offset any increased management and production risks during this time.